J-alexandr/SimpleMonthCalendar/README.md

 SimpleMonthCaledar displays supplied month calendar at the command line.

-It accepts one integer argument - month (1..12).
+Application accepts one integer argument - month (1..12).
 If no argument provided program will show current month calendar.

 Color output provided with ANSI escape sequenses and works only with UNIX-based systems.